 There’s a reason why many companies invest in stickers.

 Turns out, stickers are an amazing opportunity to strengthen your brand and grow your business.
+We've also prepared a list of great sticker ideas for your inspiration.
 In this blog post, Zach Horvath, founder of Live a Great Story, shares his experience with sticker marketing and explains why it’s such a great brand strategy for online store owners.

 If you live in Austin, Texas, chances are at some point you’ve come across this:

 The man behind this phrase is none other than Zach, who spray-painted it in the middle of the night back in 2014.
 Having just returned from a seven-month backpacking trip, Zach was inspired by the idea that each and every person has the power to write their story.
 The graffiti turned out to be so popular with people taking photos of it and talking about it that at one point, Zach decided to create his fans stickers with the same message.

 Now, six years later, the Live a Great Story’ graffiti has become a landmark of the city.
 Millions of people have walked past it and taken photos of it.
 The success continued online as well—thousands of people have shared photos on social media with the Live a Great Story stickers.

 In fact, thanks to stickers, Zach was able to grow his store, by offering t-shirts, hats, buttons, and more with the Live a Great Story saying.
 But back in 2014, he couldn’t have imagined the impact this simple message would have, or that one day there would be 1 million stickers printed with the same saying.

 So why are stickers great for marketing?
 What made them work for him?
 As Zach explains, there are five reasons